 This year has felt particularly long, and I know I’m not alone in feeling like it was particularly difficult.

 So while I’m sitting here being reflective, to be honest, I’m feeling more overwhelmed than nostalgic or inspired.

 Still, instead of running from those feelings of stress, I think it would be better to lean into them and figure out what I can do with them.

-By journaling through some prompts, I think it’s possible to turn the chaos of the holidays and 2020 as a whole into something more constructive.
+By going through some journal prompts, I think it’s possible to turn the chaos of the holidays and the past year as a whole into something more constructive.